NBKRedSpy/QM_StorageSort/SteamReadMe.txt

 [*]Adds the context menu command "Drop One".
 [/list]

+Each feature can be disabled in the configuration by setting the key to None.

 The drop key is useful when dropping gas from barrels in one keystroke.

 The "Drop One" command is useful when dropping a single item from a stack to keep a door open.
 For example, a piece of plastic.